Product strategy at Torch

 Improved understanding of customer goals

-Sales and Customer Success teams began capturing and integrating customer goals into their processes.
+Sales and customer success teams began capturing and integrating customer goals into their processes.

-Revised the product metrics model
+Overhauled the product metrics model

 New product strategy and features reflected in refreshed company marketing